Subscribe for exclusive free stuff!

 Leonhardifahrt Bad Tölz

-When thousands pack the streets and narrow alleys of Bad Tölz in November (generally held on the 6th each year), with the clatter of hooves and the buzz of cheerful voices filling the air, it means one thing: the Leonhardifahrt Bad Tölz, one of Germany’s most stunning horse pilgrimages, is in full swing.
+Thousands of spectators pack the streets and narrow alleys of Bad Tölz in November (generally held on the 6th each year).
+With the clatter of hooves and the buzz of cheerful voices filling the air, it means one thing: the Leonhardifahrt Bad Tölz, one of Germany’s most stunning horse pilgrimages, is in full swing.
 The Bavarian pilgrimage is also included on the nationwide list of intangible cultural heritage by the German UNESCO Commission.

 Discover more to do in Bavaria